ylboerner/FhirEcg/README.md

 1. Clone the repository
 2. Install the application on your iPhone via Xcode
 3. Follow the on-screen instructions in the main app

+# Next up

+The next step is to move away from JSON to Swift-SMART for the creation of the observations.
+This will allow for authentication and more features in the future.
+Feel free to open a pull request!